spinofsf/SDC-basic-lane-detection/README.md

 ### Potential Shortcomings

 There are many shortcomings of this simple lane detection model.
 First curvature of lanes are not detected and the simple linear fit does not capture the lanes in the real world.
 Second, imperfections in the lanes are not accounted for - differnt lighting and surface conditions are not accounted for.
-Even if the lane is missing for a very small distance on the road, the algorithm currently does not do any extrapolation/prediction.

 ### Potential improvements